danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

     - listings: total n° of listings;
     - months_inventory: time amount necessary to sell all the active listings at the actual rythm [months]

-  The projects consists in the developments of the following points:
+  The project consists in the developments of the following points:

   * _Desciption of the different variable types within the dataset;_